What to Expect: Your Guide to MAC Lung Disease Treatment

 Once you start treatment, your doctor will monitor you closely.
 They will get baseline tests like blood counts or liver function tests.
 Depending on what drugs you are taking, other tests may be needed, too.
 These may include vision tests, hearing tests, and tests of your heart rhythm (EKG) to monitor for side effects.1

-Each person’s case will be different, but most will see their doctor every 1 to 2 months to monitor for treatment issues and success.
-Sticking to your treatment plan, treating other underlying health issues, and reducing exposure to MAC germs can all help prevent relapse or reinfection later.1
+Each person’s case will be different, but most will see their doctor every 1 to 2 months to monitor for medication issues and success.
+Sticking to your treatment for MAC, treating other underlying health issues, and reducing exposure to MAC germs can all help prevent relapse or reinfection later.1

 Living with MAC lung disease and navigating treatment can be hard and scary.
 The side effects from drugs used in treatment can also be frustrating or uncomfortable.
 Depending on your treatment or symptoms, daily activities may become a challenge, too.
 It is not uncommon for people with MAC lung disease to feel depressed or anxious.5